 MYTH FACT

-Individuals on the autism spectrum avoid social contact.
-Individuals on the autism spectrum are often keen to make friends but may find this difficult.
+Individuals on the autism spectrum dislike social contact.
+Individuals on the autism spectrum are often keen to connect with others but can sometimes find it difficult due to differences in the way they process information and language.

-Individuals on the autism spectrum do not have feelings and thus are unable to show affection.
-Individuals on the autism spectrum can and do give affection.
-However, due to differences in sensory processing and social understanding, the display of affection may appear different from typical people.
-Understanding and acceptance of these differences is the key.
+People on the autism spectrum do not have feelings and thus are unable to show affection.
+While emotions are understood and processed differently for some, individuals on the autism spectrum can and do give affection.
+However, it may require patience on the part of others to accept and give love on the person’s terms.

 Video